nguyenchiemminhvu/CPP_Build_Toolchain/GNU_GCC/overview.md

 In that example, the GNU GCC Compiler know where to find the 'operator<<' in standard library directories.
 However, there could be many other user-define libraries containing useful codes we want to use.
 And we can also build some static libraries for ourself.

-Let's consider another sample source code folder: [https://github.com/nguyenchiemminhvu/CPP_Build_Automation/tree/master/GNU_GCC/SampleProjects/03_jsoncpp_lib](https://github.com/nguyenchiemminhvu/CPP_Build_Automation/tree/master/GNU_GCC/SampleProjects/03_jsoncpp_lib)
+Let's consider another sample source code directory: [https://github.com/nguyenchiemminhvu/CPP_Build_Automation/tree/master/GNU_GCC/SampleProjects/03_jsoncpp_lib](https://github.com/nguyenchiemminhvu/CPP_Build_Automation/tree/master/GNU_GCC/SampleProjects/03_jsoncpp_lib)

 This codes I copied from the master branch of [jsoncpp](https://github.com/open-source-parsers/jsoncpp/tree/master) project.
 This project has MIT license which means free to use, copy, modify, merge, publish, distribute,...
 Here in this article, we will only use its source code files to make an example of how to compile a static library and link it to a C++ program.